Updated: Nov 20, 2020

 Hurray!
 A baby is born.
 At some point in your life, you will notice that the people around you will start having kids.
 Maybe you are one of them.
 When you have a baby your waste production might go up as well.
-What to give new parents that has a minimal environmental impact and is still useful?
+What to give new parents that have a minimal environmental impact and is still useful?
 Here are my gift tips.

 Wooden toys are much more sustainable than their plastic counterpart.
 It is much nicer to hold and it contains much fewer chemicals.
 Nowadays people are much more conscious about the pros of wooden toys and they are easier accessible.
 Make sure you buy toys that are certified safe.
 You don’t want wooden toys that are heavily treated with chemicals against fungi.